 In this month, every day the temple is decorated with thousands of lamps.
 Light from hundreds of lamps placed before the altar spread transcendental radiance across the main temple hall, elevating the spirit of devotion.
 The grandeur with which the festivities are carried out captivates everyone’s realm of devotion.

-At 7:30 p.m., the altar is closed briefly followed by an announcement on Deepotsava Festival.
-The assembled devotees are informed about the significance of this festival.
-Following the announcement, the devotees start singing melodious kirtans and the altar opens.
-The glorious sight of Their Lordships Sri Radha Krishnachandra in the midst of smoke enthralls everyone.
+The glorious sight of Their Lordships Sri Radha Damodar in the midst of smoke enthralls everyone.
 A grand arati is performed as the devotees sing the Damodarashtaka song.
 After the arati all the assembled devotees get an opportunity to offer ghee lamps to Their Lordships.
-This is followed by Shayana Pallakki Utsava.